CMPSC302-Spring-2025-AlleghenyCollege/project1_course-website/README.md

 ## Objective

 Collaboratively enhance the course website, [designingtheweb.org](https://designingtheweb.org/), to improve functionality, design, and accessibility.
 The incremental project tasks will align with weekly topics covered in the course.
-Additionally, the website should be designed as an open-source educational platform for any learner to learn web design.

 ## Overview